Set in the foothills of the Dhaula Dhar Ranges of the Himalayan Mountains and at

 and crystalline air, young minds flourish.
 Dalhousie Public School, founded over

 ranging from age 4(Kindergarten) to age 18(twelfth grade), of which 1000 are boarders

 and the rest day scholars.
 The teaching staff consists of approximately 85 trained

 teachers most of whom live on campus.
 Both students and teachers are selected from

 different parts of India and also from other parts of the world thus providing an

 The School is affiliated to the Central Board of Secondary Education(CBSE).

 Each house is managed by a House Master who is assisted by a House Captain, a House

-this there are three’ Holding Houses’ which are meant to facilitate a student’s transition
+this there are four’ Holding Houses’ which are meant to facilitate a student’s transition

-from junior school (kg to IV) to the middle and senior school.
+from junior school (kg to V) to the middle and senior school.